foopod/blog-2.0/_notes/mastering-coaching.md

 # 0. Summary

 The aim of Mastering Coaching by Max Landsberg is to strengthen and stretch the horizontal bar of the Coaching T into areas I might have missed otherwise.
-It covers areas like sports, neuroscience, psychology and strategy.
+It covers the science behind coaching, as well as different stategies and situations.

 # 1. Science

 ## 1.1.
 Neuroscience

 ### 1.1.1.
-The Core of the Human brain
+The brain's priorities

-1. *Prioritise Survival* - Whether it be a T-Rex or a stressful moment in the office, if the brain senses danger we can have knee jerk reactions ('amygdala hijack') and often do things without reason.
+1. *Prioritise Survival* - Whether it be a T-Rex or a stressful moment in the office, if the brain senses danger we often react without thinking ('amygdala hijack').

-2. *Minimise Energy Use* - The brain uses a shit ton of energy (25% of it at rest), this is why we start to hardwire pathways in the brain to do certain tasks, these can also be called habits.
+2. *Minimise Energy Use* - The brain uses a shit ton of energy (25% at rest), this is why we start to hardwire pathways in the brain to do certain tasks, we call these habits.

-3. *Strengthen oft-used circuits* - This follows the same as above, the brain is constantly trying to create new patterns and optimise itself.
+3. *Strengthen oft-used circuits* - This follows the same as above, the brain is constantly trying to reinforce patterns and optimise itself.

-4. *Process one task at a time* - Contrary to popular human suck at multitasking, we just can't to it.
+4. *Process one task at a time* - Contrary to popular belief humans suck at multitasking, we just can't to it.
 We like things broken down into nice and small tasks and then tackle them sequentially.
-Things take longer and we make more mistakes when we are task switching.
+Things take longer and we make more mistakes when we are start task switching.

 ### 1.1.2.
 Knowing how the brain operates and making strategies to deal with it.

-+ *Spotting Threats*
++ *Stress makes us more prone to reacting to conflict*
   + Avoid making crucial decisions when highly anxious.
   + Label the situation and reframe it in another way.
   + Socialise the situation, consult peers, get advice/help.